Skip to content

 1. calculation = 'bands' specifies that we are calculating the band structure.

-3. K_POINTS crystal_b specifies that we are using the high symmetry k-points in the reciprocal lattice coordinates.
-The number of high symmetry points is given as 8, followed by the coordinates of each point and the number of points to generate between it and the next point.
+3. K_POINTS crystal_b specifies that we express the high-symmetry k-points in crystal coordinates.
+The number of high-symmetry k-points is 8, followed by the crystal coordinates of each k-point and the number of points to generate along the section of the path that connects this k-point to the next one in the list.

 Task 3.2 - NSCF Calculation